The Helmeted Hornbill: A Bizarre and Critically Endangered Bird

 The "laughing" vocalization of the helmeted hornbill can be heard in the video below.

 The dense casque of Rhinoplax vigil means that the head accounts for ten percent of the bird's weight.
 This feature is useful during displays.
-The aerial displays and casque collisions, often referred to as jousting, are often seen around fig trees.
+The aerial displays and casque collisions, often referred to as jousting, are frequently seen around fig trees.
 These are the bird's favourite source of food.
 The jousting is thought to be a way to compete for the figs.

 Males seem to joust far more frequently than females.
 Before he takes flight, a perched male hits tree branches with his beak and rubs the beak from side to side over the branch.
 He may also call.
 Then he takes off and flies towards another bird, who is also flying.
 Loud clacks travel through the forest as the birds' casques collide.
 Even though the birds slow to a glide just before hitting each other, they may actually flip upside down as a result of the collision.